You may wish to see an introductory page to this section with a map first.

 and presented to that church by Theodora, wife of

 Another factor which had an impact on the decline of Safranbolu occurred in the 1920s when its Greek inhabitants left the town.
 They lived in Kirankoy, a quarter which has seen many modernizations, owing to its closeness to Karabuk.
 Yet the streets around the old church retain some traditional buildings.

 (less restored) Ottoman houses (the design of that on the right shows that the ground floor was used as a stable or small warehouse)

-The inclusion of Safranbolu in the UNESCO heritage list meant for the town a second life; many old houses have been turned into boutique hotels and there are many restaurants and cafès.
+In 1994 Safranbolu was added to the UNESCO World Heritage List for having retained its Ottoman urban landscape.
+The inclusion in the UNESCO list meant for the town a second life; many old houses have been turned into boutique hotels and there are many restaurants and cafès.
 Some buildings have been renovated and adapted to their new purpose, however many houses are untouched.

 (left) Mumtazlar Konagi (below) and Eski Hukumet Konagi (above); (right) Ottoman house

 The upland above terminates over the town, in several

 distinct tongues of land, having rock terraces at the

 summit, and steep acclivities descending into the town.

 The most easterly of these headlands is occupied by a